fnune/nay/README.md

 | `format`        | Runs [Prettier](https://github.com/prettier/prettier) in write mode.                                        |
 | `lint:autofix`  | Runs [tslint](https://github.com/palantir/tslint) in autofix mode.                                          |

-The first time you run `npm start`, `web-ext` will throw an exception because there's no build directory.
-Run `npm run build` first to fix this.
+The first time you run `yarn`, `web-ext` will throw an exception because there's no build directory.
+Run `yarn build` first to fix this.

 **Testing the extension:**